50 Free Things to Do in Tampa with Kids

 When your family walks into the store, you will be greeted by 200 Christmas trees and thousands of lights.
 This is a magical place for young kids and older kids.

-While you can wander through the store for free, you may purchase a few things before leaving.
-If you’re visiting during the actual holiday season, you might want to head down the road to Orlando and check out things to do in Orlando for Christmas for even more seasonal events.
+If you’re visiting during the actual holiday season, you might want to head to Orlando and check out things to do in Orlando for Christmas for even more seasonal events.

 Participate in Museum Day

 Museum Day is held on one day in September every year.
-I wouldn’t mention it, but it is an excellent option for visiting many of the museums in Tampa for free.
+It is an excellent option for visiting many of the museums in Tampa for free.
 The Henry B. Plant Museum and the Imagine Museum have both participated in this in the past.

 Visit the Tampa Firefighters Museum